Opposition and disappointments.

 '" On two occasions this questionaire was sent the latest house and section buyers was to establish why buyers purchased at the Resort.
 It was sent out for two reasons - first, to ascertain where advertising money should be spent.
 Second, once and for all to silence some glory seekers or "credit thieves as Basil called them".
 As previously mentioned some Golf Club Committee members would state to Basil that if it wasn't for their efforts in the Club, Basil would not be selling any sections.
 Not only was this annoying when one views this history but it was ignorant especially when many of those who said this were "johnny come lately's " who had no idea of the resort's history.
 Worse, it was promoted by a long time member, stirring in the background.
-Ironically this same person also a long time Surf Club committee member stated that the surf club was the hub of the beach and implied the main success of the resort was because of the Surf Club.
+Ironically this same person also a long time Surf Club committee member also a local farmer stated that the surf club was the hub of the beach and implied the main success of the resort was because of the Surf Club.
 Basil stated that the survey made a nonsense of those trying to take credit where it wasn't warranted."

 The Wairarapa public relations office and later Tourism Wairarapa would not recognise Riversdale Beach in their promotion or advertising for many years.
 Evidence of this comes from a newsletter/tourist guide below.
 Hence the great expense of producing own post cards, advertising and marketing.
 One manager of the public relations office in Masterton admitted to Gary that Riversdale Beach was considered private enterprise where as Castlepoint and Lake Ferry were more "the people beaches" .
 As the beach grew to be the largest resort in the Wairarapa with Basil and Gary's marketing in the newspapers, radio and television, it became an embarrassment to the Masterton promoters of how successful private enterprise was, they could no longer ignore this very successful resort.